Who doesn’t want to be recognized for knowing your stuff?

 - Innovation: 10%

 You’re given three hours to take the exam.
 It is a pass/fail, and you must achieve 75% to pass.
 If you fail, you’ll receive a report showing how you performed in each category to enable you to work on the problem areas and try again.
+After a second failure, you must wait six months to try again.
 You get three tries in all.